MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-nor-loc-deployment-guidelines.md

 ---
 # required metadata

-title: Deployment guidelines for cash registers for Norway
+title: Deployment guidelines for cash registers for Norway (legacy)
 description: This topic is a deployment guide for the Commerce localization for Norway.
 author: AlexChern0v
 ms.date: 10/06/2020